Nikaoto/xplore-rn/README.md

 # xplore-rn

-MVP rebuild of [Xplore](https://github.com/Nikaoto/xplore) in React Native.
+Barebones proof of concept rebuild of [Xplore](https://github.com/Nikaoto/xplore) in React Native.

 If you wish to know all about Xplore, check out my blog post: [Learning from your failed startup](https://nika.ninja/blog/learning-from-your-failed-startup)